 Annual eye exams are especially important for anyone with diabetes, or those at risk for the disease, since an eye exam can detect early signs of diabetic retinopathy— the leading cause of blindness among adults.

 What should you bring to an eye exam?

 - Paper-based prescription of glasses and contact lenses

-- Names of contact lens solution used
+- Name of contact lens solution you use

 - Eye drops you use on a regular basis